 Central campus network and security personnel must take immediate action to mitigate any threats that have the potential to pose a serious risk to campus information system resources or the Internet.
-If the threat is deemed serious enough, the computer(s) posing the threat will be blocked from network access.
-In addition, the Information Security and Policy (ISP) office is responsible for enforcing the campus Minimum Security Standards for Networked Devices and will block hosts from the network found to be out-of-compliance with these standards.
+If the threat is deemed severe enough, the computer(s) posing a threat will be blocked from network access.
+In addition, the Information Security Office (ISO) is responsible for enforcing the campus Minimum Security Standards for Networked Devices and will block hosts from the network found to be out-of-compliance with these standards.
 These guidelines specify how the decision to block is made and the procedures involved.

-These guidelines were developed in compliance with the UC Electronic Communications Policy: http://www.ucop.edu/ucophome/policies/ec/html/pp081805ecp.html.
+These guidelines were developed in compliance with the UC Electronic Communications Policy

 Central campus network and security personnel have the authority to evaluate the seriousness and immediacy of any threat to campus information system resources or the Internet and to take action to mitigate that threat.
 Action that is taken will be responsible and prudent based on the risk associated with that threat and the potential negative impact to the campus mission caused by making the offending system inaccessible.
 Based on these criteria, threat risks will be assigned to one of three categories: urgent, non-urgent, and out-of-compliance.
 Examples of threats in each category include, but are not limited to: